Sampling (music): Lawsuits

-In 1989, the Turtles sued De La Soul for using an uncleared sample on their album 3 Feet High and Rising.
-The Turtles singer Mark Volman told the Los Angeles Times: "Sampling is just a longer term for theft.
+In 1989, the Turtles sued De La Soul for using an unlicensed sample on their album 3 Feet High and Rising.
+The Turtles singer, Mark Volman, told the Los Angeles Times: "Sampling is just a longer term for theft.
 Anybody who can honestly say sampling is some sort of creativity has never done anything creative."
-The case was settled out of court and set a legal precedent that had a chilling effect on sampling in hip hop.
+The case was settled out of court and set a legal precedent that had a chilling effect on sampling in hip-hop.

 In 1991, the songwriter Gilbert O'Sullivan sued the rapper Biz Markie after Markie sampled O'Sullivan's "Alone Again (Naturally)" on the album I Need a Haircut.
 In Grand Upright Music, Ltd. v.
 Warner Bros.
 Records Inc, the court ruled that sampling without permission infringed copyright.
-Instead of asking for royalties, O'Sullivan forced Markie's label Warner Bros to recall the album until the song was removed.
-The journalist Dan Charnas criticized the ruling, saying it was difficult to apply conventional copyright laws to sampling and that the American legal system did not have "the cultural capacity to understand this culture and how kids relate to it”.
-In 2005, the writer Nelson George described it as the "most damaging example of anti-hip hop vindictiveness", which "sent a chill through the industry that is still felt".
+Instead of asking for royalties, O'Sullivan forced Markie's label, Warner Bros, to recall the album until the song was removed.

+The journalist Dan Charnas criticized the ruling, saying it was difficult to apply conventional copyright laws to sampling and that the American legal system did not have "the cultural capacity to understand this culture and how kids relate to it".
+In 2005, the writer Nelson George described it as the "most damaging example of anti-hip-hop vindictiveness", which "sent a chill through the industry that is still felt".
 In the Washington Post, Chris Richards wrote in 2018 that no case had exerted more influence on pop music, likening it to banning a musical instrument.
 Some have accused the law of restricting creativity, while others argue that it forces producers to innovate.

 Since the O'Sullivan lawsuit, samples on commercial recordings have typically been taken either from obscure recordings or cleared, an often expensive option only available to successful acts.
 According to the Guardian, "Sampling became risky business and a rich man's game, with record labels regularly checking if their musical property had been tea-leafed."
 For less successful artists, the legal implications of using samples pose obstacles; according to Fact, "For a bedroom producer, clearing a sample can be nearly impossible, both financially and in terms of administration."
 By comparison, the 1989 Beastie Boys album Paul's Boutique is composed almost entirely of samples, most of which were cleared "easily and affordably"; the clearance process would be much more expensive today.
 The Washington Post described the modern use of well known samples, such as on records by Kanye West, as an act of conspicuous consumption similar to flaunting cars or jewelry.
 West has been sued several times over his use of samples.